 That’s why you should ignore how other coaches price their coaching packages.

-Should You Use an Hourly Rate?
+Should Coaches Use an Hourly Rate for the Coaching Program?

 You should definitely avoid what I like to call the hourly trap.

-You’re never going to be able to truly calculate the value of your hour and total time delivering your services because it’s going to be different for every client.
+Experienced coaches realize that you’re never going to be able to truly calculate the value of your hour and total time delivering your services because it’s going to be different for every client.